sebdumancic/sebdumancic.github.io/_courses/1_prob_prog.md

 ## Course Format

-The course will consist of lectures by the instructors, paper reviews, student presentations on research papers and a project.
+The course will consist of lectures by the instructors, paper reviews, student presentations on research papers, and a project.
 The points are distributed as follows:
- - 60%: Presentations and reviews.
-The points include:
+ - 65%: Research report
-    - one paper presentation (40% of the category),
+ - 25%: Presentation
-    - paper reviews and class participation (60%)
+ - 10%: Participation
- - 40%: Project.
+ - 0%: Paper reviews

 **Paper reviews.**
 The course will take the format of a research seminar.